mantczakaus/ont_amplicon/README.md

 ```

 ### Polishing step (optional)
 The clusters derived using RATTLE can be polished.
+This polishing step is performed by default by the pipeline but can be skipped by specifying the paramater `--polishing false`.
 The reads are first mapped back to the clusters using [Minimap2](https://lh3.github.io/minimap2/minimap2.html) and then the clusters are polished using [Racon](https://github.com/lbcb-sci/racon) and [Medaka2](https://github.com/nanoporetech/medaka).
 Samtools consensus is then used to identify positions showing poor base and mapping qualities, using the predefined sets of configuration parameters that have been optimised for ONT reads (i.e. r10.4_sup) (please see the configuration section at the bottom of the [`Samtools consensus documentation`](https://www.htslib.org/doc/samtools-consensus.html)).
 Any stretches of Ns at the 5' and 3' end of the consensuses are then removed with [Cutadapt](https://cutadapt.readthedocs.io/en/stable/reference.html).
 If a polishing step fails, it will be skipped.
-This polishing step is performed by default by the pipeline but can be skipped by specifying the paramater ``--polishing false``.

 ### Primer search
-If the fwd_primer and the rev_primer have been provided in the samplesheet, clusters are then searched for primers using [Cutadapt](https://cutadapt.readthedocs.io/en/stable/reference.html).
+If the fwd_primer and the rev_primer have been specified in the samplesheet, clusters are then searched for primers using [Cutadapt](https://cutadapt.readthedocs.io/en/stable/reference.html).

 ### Blast homology searches
 If the gene targetted is Cytochrome oxidase I (COI), a preliminary megablast homology search against a COI database will be performed; then based on the strandedness of the blast results for the consensuses , some will be reverse complemented where required.

-Blast homology search of the consensuses against NCBI is then performed and the top 10 hits are returned.
+Blast homology search of the consensuses against NCBI is then performed and up to top 10 hits are returned.
 A separate blast output is then derived using [pytaxonkit](https://github.com/bioforensics/pytaxonkit), to output preliminary taxonomic assignment to the top blast hit for each consensus.
 The nucleotide sequence of qseq **(i.e. consensus match)** and sseq **(i.e. reference match)** are extracted to use when mapping reads back to consensus and reference respectively (see steps below).

 ### Mapping back to consensus
-The quality filtered reads derived during the pre-processing step are mapped back to the consensus matches using Mimimap2.
-Samtools and Mosdepth are then used to derive bam files and coverage statistics.
+The pre=processed reads are mapped back to the consensus matches using Mimimap2.
+Samtools and Mosdepth are then used to derive BAM files.
 A summary of the blast results, preliminary taxonomic assignment, coverage statistics and associated **flags** and **confidence scores** are then derived for each consensus using python.

 ### Mapping back to reference (optional)
-By default the quality filtered reads derived during the pre-processing step are also mapped back to the reference blast match and [Samtools consensus](http://www.htslib.org/doc/samtools-consensus.html) is used to derive independent guided-reference consensuses.
+By default the processed reads are also mapped back to the reference blast match and [Samtools consensus](http://www.htslib.org/doc/samtools-consensus.html) is used to derive independent guided-reference consensuses.
 Their nucleotide sequences can be compared to that of the original consensuses to resolve ambiguities (ie low complexity and repetitive regions).

 ### HTML report
 An html summary report is generated for each sample, incorporating sample metadata, QC before and after
 preprocessing, blast results and coverage statistics.
-It also provides a link to the bam files generated when mapping back to consensus.
+It also provides a link to the BAM files generated when mapping back to consensus.

 ## Output files
 The output files will be saved by default under the **results** folder.
 This can be changed by setting the **`--outdir` parameter**.